RTC-research-group/ED-Scorbot/Trajectories dataset/README.md

 - MP4 videos for the X, Y and Z view of the robot while it performs the trajectory.

-These trajectories can be downloaded from a link provided after contacting by email with the authors: {scanas, epinerof, alinares}@us.es
+These trajectories can be downloaded from a link provided after contacting by email with the authors (alinares@us.es)

+A recent collection with Lemniscate trajectories is available in this repo: https://github.com/RTC-research-group/LemniscateEDScobotDS